SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 ## Description of the Fraxinus procedure {#description_Fraxinus}

-Here is a short introduction to the workflow in Fraxinus.
-The workflow is separated in workflow steps which most of the time should be followed in order.
+This is a short introduction to the workflow in Fraxinus.
+The workflow is separated in workflow steps that normally should be followed in sequential order.
 Many actions will automatically take you to the next workflow step.
 A more detailed description of each workflow step is given after this introduction in \ref description_workflow.

 At the top of the Fraxinus window you see the workflow toolbar.
-You can see which step you are currently at, and you can change step by clicking on a given step.
-Hold the mouse over each step to see the name.
+You can see which step you are currently at, and you can select a different step by clicking on its icon on the toolbar.
+Hold the mouse over each step icon to see the name.

 * \ref description_newloadpatient - When you start Fraxinus, you will be in the *New/Load Patient* step.
 You must create a new patient the first time you use Fraxinus.
 When you have selected a name and location, you will be taken to the next workflow step.

-* \ref description_import - In the *Import* step you should first open your folder with the Dicom images.
-Next, expand and select the series which you want to import as a volume into your patient.
-Click *Import*, and when the importer is finished you are taken to the nest step.
+* \ref description_import - In the *Import* step you should first open your folder with the DICOM images.
+Next, expand and select the folder containing the DICOM series you want to import as a volume.
+Click *Import*, and when the import process has finished you are taken to the next step.

 * \ref description_process - For a new patient, the *Process* step should be fully automatic and you should see a timer which shows the progress on the calculations.
-The Process step does a segmentation of the lung airways, creating a surface model, and creates a centerline through the branches.
+The Process step does a segmentation of the lung airways, creating a surface model and the corresponding centerline through the branches.
-From the center line, it also creates a straight centerline model with tubes around to be used for the visualization.
+From the center line, it also creates a straight centerline model with tubes around to be used for alternative visualization.
 Tests show that most lung volumes should be processed within a couple of minutes.
 When the calculations are done, you are taken to the next step.

-* \ref description_pinpoint - In this step you can navigate in the 2D images of your volume to find a target for the virtual bronchoscopy.
+* \ref description_pinpoint - In this step you can navigate in the 2D images (ACS) of your volume to find a target for the virtual bronchoscopy.
-Use a combination of clicking, draging and zooming to find your target with the crosshair.
-Click the *Set Target* button and a route to the target will be created and you will be taken to the next step.
+Use a combination of clicking, dragging and zooming to find your target with the crosshair.
+Click the *Set Target* button and a route to the target will be created along the airway centerlines and you will be taken to the next step.

 * \ref description_vbflythrough - Here you use the slider to move the camera along the centerline from the entry of the trachea to your target.
 You can also see the camera position in the 2D images and in relation to the surface model.
-There are two wheels to rotate the endoscope and to tilt it left or right, and a button to reset the camera.
+There are two wheels to rotate the bronchoscope and to tilt it left or right, and a button to reset the camera.
 You can select to view the original lung volume or an artificial, transparent tube model of the airways.
 There is a distance metric which gives you the direct distance, i.e. the distance in a straight line, between your position and the target point.
-From this step you can go back to the Pinpoint step to look at new target paths or you can go to the last step for a different view.
+From this step, you can go back to the Pinpoint step to create paths to different targets or you can go to the last step for a different view.
 You can also go back to any of the other steps.
 See \ref description_vbflythrough for a list of keyboard shortcuts.

 * \ref description_vbcutplanes - This step has the same controls as the previous step, but it has switched the main 3D view.
 Here you can see the surface model of the lungs together with the imported volume.
-The volume is cut with a plane at the tip of the endoscope.
+The volume is cut with a plane at the tip of the bronchoscope.
 From this step you can go to any of the other steps.

 ## Detailed description of the workflow steps {#description_workflow}